NBA Trade Rumors: Julius Randle A Perfect Fit For Phoenix Suns [Opinion]

 In the case of Alex Len, the Phoenix Suns were hoping that he would have developed an all-around game by now.
 He has not, which leaves the Suns questioning whether or not they should invest in him going forward.
 The Los Angeles Lakers have a similar decision with Julius Randle.

-The Lakers are at a different place with Julius Randle, than where the Suns are with their centers.
+The Lakers are at a different place with Julius Randle than where the Suns are with their centers.
 Randle is a good player, with improved defensive prowess to go along with his ability to score and rebound.
 Randle does not have the sizzle that fits the Lakers’ preferred model.
 Again Randle is a throwback player in terms of style.
 The Lakers want players who can put fans in the seats.
 Julius Randle does not provide that for them.

-With the Phoenix Suns however, the fit is different.
+With the Phoenix Suns, however, the fit is different.
 Julius Randle is the prototypical undersized frontcourt player, who could give the Suns a rugged rebounder and solid scorer.

 Julius Randle does not have the flashiest game the Los Angeles Lakers desire, but he has a solid game that would work elsewhere.
 Randle is a perfect fit for the Phoenix Suns because he adds consistency when given the chance to play.
 It would make sense for the Suns to contact the Lakers about Randle.